mattstonge/SQLonRHEL/README.md

 sqlcmd -S localhost -U SA

-2. You should get to a sqlcmd command prompt:

-3. If you get a connection failure, first attempt to diagnose the problem from the error message.
+You will be prompted to enter your password.
+Then you should get to a sqlcmd command prompt.
+If you get a connection failure, first attempt to diagnose the problem from the error message.
 Then review the connection troubleshooting recommendations.